Lunnasting and Delting, Shetland

 A tribute to the 21 fishermen lost in the Delting Disaster in December 1900, stands at the Toft/Mossbank road junction.
 The memorial was unveiled 100 years after a storm blew up resulting in the loss of four boats out of seven that set out to fish off Fetlar that morning.
 The stones used for the memorial were taken from the now derelict houses of those lost.

-The village of Mossbank expanded to cope with the large influx of oil-related workers who arrived in the islands for employment at the Sullom Voe Oil Terminal in the 1970s and 1980s.
+The village of Mossbank expanded to cope with the large influx of oil-related workers who arrived in the islands for employment at the Sullom Voe Oil Terminal in the 1970s and 1980s and has a primary school, hall, shop and pub.

-Photo: Kim Rendall Heading back south on the B9076 you will pass the oil terminal – Europe’s largest.
+Photo: Peter Parker Heading back south on the B9076 you will pass the oil terminal – Europe’s largest.
 Built in 1978, it cost £1.2 billion.
 Many of the 7,000 construction workers were housed in ‘camps’ at Firth and Toft.
-The flare stack burns off the excess gas and can be seen from afar.
 A more recent development in the area is a gas plant for the Total oil company.

 Sullom Voe is the longest voe in Shetland and means ‘a place in the sun’.
 During the Second World War this was a RAF Coastal Command station for Sunderland and Catalina flying boats, and Graven was home to the many squadrons which served.
 A memorial to RAF Sullom Voe and all those who served and gave their lives can be seen in the large car park on the approach road to the Sullom Voe Terminal.